11 More Machine Learning

 Computer vision involves a range of models and techniques for analyzing and interpreting image-based data.
 It includes tasks like image classification (labeling an image), object detection (finding the location of objects are in an image), image segmentation (identifying the boundaries of objects in an image), and object tracking (following objects as they move over time).

-In general, your raw data is an image, which is represented as a matrix of pixel values.
-For example, each row of the matrix could be a grayscale value for a pixel, or it could be an array of Red, Green, and Blue (RGB) values for each pixel.
-The modeling goal is to extract features from the image that can be used for the task at hand.
-For example, you might extract features such as color, texture, and shape.
+Typically, your raw data is an image, which is represented as a matrix of pixel values.
+For example, each row of the matrix could be a grayscale value for a pixel, or it could be a 3-dimensional array of Red, Green, and Blue (RGB) values for each pixel.
+The modeling goal is to extract features from the image data that can be used for the task at hand.
+For example, you might extract features that relate to color, texture, and shape.
 You can then use these features to train a model to classify images or whatever your task may be.

 11.4.4 Natural language processing